jargonPY/Blockchain/README.md

 # Blockchain

-Key Featuers:
+A short intro to cryptocurrencies:
 - Digital Signatures allow for confirmation of ownership
 - An immutable public ledger ensures transparency of all transactions, this is the mechanism by which double spending is avoided
 - Proof of work facilitates consensus amongst peers in a decentralized network

-The need for a proof-of-work algorithm:

 Given the distributed nature of the network and the random topology, different nodes will recieve transactions in different order.
 However to verify the validity of transactions there is a need for an agreed upon ledger that nodes can reference.
 Therefore at some point a node needs to propose a set of transactions that will be appended to the ledger and ensure all nodes are in agreeement of the current state of verified transactions.
 Since we have a distributed and anonymous network, there is a need to ensure that the porposed block was not produced by a malicious node, this is where the proof-of-work algorithm comes in, nodes compete based on CPU power, and are incentivized by transaction fees.
 As long as more than 50% of the network's nodes (by CPU power) are honest, the malicious nodes will not be able to outpace and cheat the system.
   - decentralized consensus